 The Affordable Care Act has helped improve women’s access to healthcare since it became law in 2010.
-Now women can find the best health insurance for their personal circumstances rather than being limited to whatever coverage will approve their application.
+Now women can find some of the best health insurance for their personal circumstances rather than more limited coverage.

-Before the ACA was enacted, sex-specific health issues, including pregnancy, past pregnancy and even experience with sexual assault, were frequently barriers to affordable health insurance for women enrolling in non-workplace coverage.
+Before the ACA was enacted, sex-specific health issues, including pregnancy, past pregnancy, and even experience with sexual assault, were frequently barriers to affordable health insurance for women enrolling in non-workplace coverage.
+Many women who tried to buy an individual major medical insurance plan were either turned down for pre-existing conditions or charged a higher premium because of their health.

 The healthcare reform law transformed this reality.
 Women can no longer be charged more than men for the same policy, and coverage is guaranteed issue — you can’t be denied or charged more due to your health history.
 Additionally, Medicaid expansion and the repeal of the ACA’s individual mandate penalty have given women more avenues through which to obtain healthcare coverage.